ChaissonLab/SegDupAnnotation2/README.md

 Warning: This workflow is under active development and should not yet be assumed to be a final or portable tool.

 ## Usage
+Usage guide is listed in order of ease of use and portability.
+Internet access is required for snakemake to download the docker image and conda environments.

+# Singularity
+- Install Snakemake and Singularity.
+- Clone github repository.
+- Create configuration file per config/README.md specifications.
+    - If necessary don't forget to use the 'override_mem' and 'override_num_cores' parameters.
+- From repository root, run (which will automatically download and run the dockerfile from within singularity):
-Clone github repository.
-Create configuration file per config/README.md specifications.
-Then run `snakemake -c 1 -j 250 --use-conda`, `snakemake -c 1 -j 250 --cluster "{params.grid_opts}" --use-conda -k`, or `snakemake -c 1 -j 250 --use-singularity --use-conda --singularity-args " --bind /scratch2/krabbani/ " -k`.
-When using with singularity, don't forget to bind paths of input files per the given config file.
+    - `snakemake -c 1 -j 250 --use-singularity --use-conda --singularity-args " --bind \<path to an input file\>\[,\path to another input file\] "`
+    - Don't forget to bind paths of input files per the given config file.

-The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=snakemake-workflows%2FSegDupAnnotation2).
+# Bare Metal with Conda
+- Install Snakemake and Mamba.
+- Clone github repository.
+- Create configuration file per config/README.md specifications.
+- From repository root, run (which will automatically download and use pre-defined conda environments):
+    - `snakemake -c 1 -j 250 --use-conda`

+# Bare Metal with Conda and SLURM
+- Install Snakemake and Mamba.
+- Clone github repository.
+- Create configuration file per config/README.md specifications.
+- From repository root, run (which will automatically download and use pre-defined conda environments):
+    - `snakemake -c 1 -j 250 --use-conda --slurm --default-resources slurm_account=\<your SLURM account\> slurm_partition=\<your SLURM partition\>"`, or
+    - `snakemake -c 1 -j 250 --use-conda --cluster "sbatch -c {resources.cpus_per_task} --mem={resources.mem_mb}MB" --time={resources.runtime} --account=\<your SLURM account\> --partition=\<your SLURM partition\>"`

+# Bare Metal
+- Ensure all dependencies are installed on the system.
+For a list reference 'workflow/envs'.
+- Clone github repository.
+- Create configuration file per config/README.md specifications.
+- From repository root, run:
+    - `snakemake -c 1 -j 250`

+# My Bare Metal with SLURM commands
+- conda activate sda
+- Then I run:
+    - `snakemake -c 1 -j 250 -k --slurm --default-resources slurm_account=mchaisso_100 slurm_partition=qcb --output=slurm-logs/slurm-%j.out"`, or
+    - `snakemake -c 1 -j 250 -k --use-conda --cluster "sbatch -c {resources.cpus_per_task} --mem={resources.mem_mb}MB" --time={resources.runtime} --account=mchaisso_100 --partition=qcb --output=slurm-logs/slurm-%j.out"`

 ## Salient Output File Specifications